anandijain/stream_list/README.md

 * steam distill Sichuan / sanshool
 * methyl salicylate thin layer chromatography (use illuminator.ato to viz)
 * hydrogen generator
+* use nmr at school
+* submit a sample to a commercial nmr

 ### bio
 * hardware building a home lab